MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-to-combine-shipments-on-a-single-invoice.md

     If an incorrect shipment line was selected or you want to start over, you can simply delete the lines on the invoice and re-run the **Get Shipment Lines** function.
 7. To post the invoice, choose the **Post** action.

+> [!TIP]
+> If you have shipped orders where the **Sell-to Customer No.** is different from the **Bill-to Customer No.**, those lines are not displayed in the **Get Shipment Lines** report.
+Use personalisation to add the **Sell-to Customer** field to the page and remove the filter.
+Now you can add shipment lines to the invoice regardless of the value in the **Sell-to Customer No.** field, as long as the **Bill-to Customer No.** field on the shipment lines matches the value on the sales invoice.

 ## <a name="to-automatically-combine-shipments-on-a-single-invoice"></a>To automatically combine shipments on a single invoice
 [!INCLUDE[prod_short](includes/prod_short.md)] will select only sales orders where **Combine Shipments** is chosen.